Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Atlas shall never sacrifice correctness for convenience.

-9. Long-Term Vision
+---

-We envision a future where...
+# 11. Long-Term Vision

-Every architect begins projects with decades of accumulated engineering knowledge.
+We envision a future where every building benefits from the engineering knowledge of every building that came before it.

-Every engineer understands the complete project instead of isolated drawings.
+A future where architects begin projects with decades of accumulated engineering intelligence.

-Every contractor receives answers instead of searching through documents.
+Where engineers understand complete systems rather than isolated drawings.

-Every homeowner understands their building.
+Where contractors receive answers instead of searching through documents.

-Every revision updates every dependent system automatically.
+Where owners understand their buildings.

-Every decision remains traceable throughout the building's lifetime.
+Where every revision automatically updates every dependent system.

-Every completed project contributes knowledge to future projects.
+Where engineering decisions remain traceable throughout the lifetime of every building.

-Engineering experience becomes cumulative rather than temporary.
+Where engineering knowledge compounds instead of disappearing.

-10. Success
+---

-Atlas succeeds when...
+# 12. Success

-Professionals spend more time engineering than searching.
+Atlas succeeds when professionals spend more time engineering than searching.

-Knowledge is never lost.
+When knowledge is never lost.

-Mistakes become rarer.
+When mistakes become rarer.

-Buildings become better.
+When collaboration becomes effortless.

-Collaboration becomes easier.
+When engineering becomes more accessible without compromising quality.

-Engineering becomes accessible to more people without reducing its quality.
+When trust becomes Atlas's greatest achievement.

-Trust becomes Atlas's strongest feature.
+---

-11. What Atlas Will Never Become
+# 13. What Atlas Will Never Become

-Atlas will never become software that produces answers without reasoning.
+Atlas will never produce answers without reasoning.

 Atlas will never hide uncertainty.